GlareDB/glaredb.github.io/_glaredb/sq-functions/ndjson_scan.md

 # `ndjson_scan`

-Read a [newline delimeted JSON] file.
+Read a [newline delimited JSON] file.
 The JSON file may exist locally or remotely.

 ## Syntax